Ordinance Enforcement Division

 • The specific type of complaint or nuisance.

-• Your name and contact number, for follow up purposes, unless you choose to remain anonymous.
+• Your name and contact number, are for follow-up purposes, unless you choose to remain anonymous.

-• The exact location of the complaint or nuisance, house number and street name.
-If there is not an address, please provide as much information regarding the location, such as the intersection it is closest to and side of the street.
+• The exact location of the complaint or nuisance, house number, and street name.
+If there is not an address, please provide as much information regarding the location, such as the intersection it is closest to and the side of the street.

 • A brief description of the violation or complaint.